onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     5. automate

 You can just rank things - hey Fink - look at me - we define the ESG now - and it will be both about consumption and investing - we define halal/kosher and haram - along with rank by association
+    ESG from larry’s top down non-democratic politics to our own politics of ESG - who the fuck do you think you are?!
+LOOK AT ME
+Rank how we rank and what is in need of ranking we need to rank our ranking methods we need to continually update the ranking of our methods of ranking, so that we can rank entire cultures and their aspects in order to properly rank entire cultures and their aspects we need to continually update the ranking of our methods of ranking

 If Xi and Trump are currently the most important people - the leaders of the world leaders - why hasn’t almost anyone read xi jin pin thought or the art of the deal?
 Where are they leading us?
 Is it the most optimal state for our covilization?
 No?
 Why not?